haowang0508/tFLAMINGO/README.md

 The implementation of the algorithm is based on python/3.8 and R/3.5.1.
 It depends on three R packages (Matrix, FLAMINGOr and GenomicFeatures) and seven python libraries (pyfftw, scipy, numpy, pandas, math, joblib and ray).

 ## Installation of the tFLAMINGOr package
-The code for the first step is available in the Github: <br>
+The code for the first step is available in the Github repo: <br>
 ```
 git clone https://github.com/wangjr03/tFLAMINGO.git
 cd tFLAMINGO/src